microsoft/XmlNotepad/docs/dev/index.md

 completed.
 Total test run time is about 12 minutes.

-The tests all pass on Windows 10, but currently some tests fail on Windows 11, there seems to be some breaking changes in the Windows Automation layer that XML notepad tests are using.
+The tests all pass on Windows 10, but currently some tests fail on Windows 11, there seems to be some breaking changes in the Windows Automation layer that XML Notepad tests are using.
 This is being investigated.

 Note: [bug 10244](https://github.com/dotnet/winforms/issues/10244) is still open in in .net 4.8 System.Windows.Automation of menu items that blocks the tests, so checkout the branch `clovett/net472` to run the unit